 how fast the heart is beating, the rhythm of the heart beats (steady or irregular),

-parts of the heart.
+of the heart.
 Changes in an ECG can be a sign of many heart-related conditions.

 Why might I need an electrocardiogram?

-- To look for the cause of chest pain
+To look for the cause of chest pain

-of breath, dizziness, or fainting
+shortness of breath, dizziness, or fainting

-- To identify irregular heartbeats
+To identify irregular heartbeats

 surgery or cardiac catheterization

-- To see how an implanted pacemaker is working
+To see how an implanted pacemaker is working

 What are the risks of an electrocardiogram?

-associated with ECG are minimal and rare.
+ECG are minimal and rare.

-tissue breakdown or skin irritation.
+cause skin irritation.